Final Approved Version 2014; revised 10/2/2015, 6/21/2018, 10/30/2020, 2/8/2022

-This section provides an overview of how the library’s print and electronic reference collections are managed and developed.
+This section provides an overview of how print and electronic reference collections are managed and developed.
 The document outlines general responsibilities of library staff.

-We define reference materials to include informational tools that are consulted in the research process, but not the primary sources used in scholarship (such as books and journals, which are more likely to be read from beginning to end).
+We define reference materials to include informational tools that are consulted in the research process, but not typically sources cited in scholarship (such as most academic books and journals).

-The factors to be taken into account when selecting materials for the reference collection include:
+The factors to consider account when selecting materials for the reference collection include: